- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 Things to do on South Bass Island & Kelleys Island

-The Put-in-Bay tour train offers a great overview of the island’s highlights and provides easy hop-on, hop-off service to the top attractions.
+Once you’ve arrived, Take a Ride on the Put-in-Bay Tour Train.
+This “train” provides a great overview of the island’s highlights while offering easy hop-on, hop-off service to the top attractions.

 Rent kayaks for a chance to see the island through new eyes.
-Several possible routes are suggested which include kayaking around Gibraltar Island to kayak through the Needle’s Eye: One of Ohio’s Natural Arches or kayaking past the Ship House which is visible from the water.
+Several possible routes are suggested which include kayaking around Gibraltar Island or kayaking past the Ship House which is visible from the water.

 Descend into the cave under the Heineman Winery to step inside the world’s largest geode.
 Definitely a tourist trap, but one you should experience at least once.

-- Grab your camera and stroll through the Scheef East Point Preserve and Massie Cliffside Preserve which offers a great view of the newly opened historic Lonz Winery.
+- Grab your camera and stroll through the Scheef East Point Preserve or Massie Cliffside Preserve which offers a great view of the newly opened historic Lonz Winery.

 Things to do in Bucyrus and the Surrounding Area